yymao/adstex/README.md

    ```
    (_Note: `adstex` is not affiliated with nor endorsed by NASA's ADS._)

-   Then, if you would like to also acknowledge `adstex`, you can adding
+   Then, if you would like to also acknowledge `adstex`, you can add
    the following to your acknowledgements section:
    ```tex
    This research has made use of adstex (\url{https://github.com/yymao/adstex}).